caneara/iodine/README.md

 ## Custom messages (localisation)

 You can easily replace the default error messages with your own via the `setErrorMessages` method.
 This method requires a single parameter, which is an `object` containing the messages.
-See the [_defaultMessages](src/iodine.js) method for an example of this object.
+See the [_defaultMessages](src/iodine.js) method for an example of this.

 Iodine will automatically swap `[PARAM]` placeholders with the parameters supplied in the `getErrorMessage` method.
 As such, you should insert this placeholder at the appropriate position in your new error message e.g.